Barnacles - Year 6

 Home Learning

-In year 6 we expect the children to read every day and to fill in their reading logs from time to time, documenting and reflecting on their reading.
-Examples of good reading logs have been shared on Class Dojo and are available to look at in class.
+We expect the children to read every day and to fill in their reading logs from time to time, documenting and reflecting on their reading.

 Belongings